overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Making POJOs immutable helps us take out a lot of cognitive load while reasoning about programs.
 Especially, when our objects are passing through an array of functions, Immutability gives a guarantee that the objects are only being _Transformed_ and not _Mutated_.

-With _Java 14 preview_ feature **Records**(https://openjdk.java.net/jeps/359), I shall demo how a class can be easily made immutable - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/app/domain/ImmutableEgg.java)
+With _Java 14 preview_ feature **[Records](https://openjdk.java.net/jeps/359)**, I shall demo how a class can be easily made immutable - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/app/domain/ImmutableEgg.java)

-### Functions as Values
+### Validations as Values

 I used Java 8 Functional interfaces to represent the validation functions as values - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/app/declarative/RailwayValidation2.java).
 This way Validation functions turn more cohesive than the imperative style, can be extended independently from each other and **shared** among various service routes.